mir-dataset-loaders/mirdata/docs/source/tutorial.rst

         orchset = mirdata.initialize("orchset", data_home="gs://my-bucket/my-subfolder/orchset")

-        # everything should work the same as if the data was local
+        # everything should work the same as if the data were local
         orchset.validate()

         example_track = orchset.choice_track()